AntonCCA/Final-Project/README.md

 Include a discussion of how it will be interactive or responsive to the environment.
-Hand gesture controlled robot, via Leap Motion COntroller, which moves when hand is in controller proximity and can read hand as being far left to move left, or far right to move right, also can move forward by placing hand closer to controller, and backward by moving hand further.
+Hand gesture controlled robot, via Leap Motion controller, which moves when hand is in controller's proximity and can read hand as being far left to move left, or far right to move right, also can move forward by placing hand closer to controller, and backward by moving hand further away.

 Component Parts
 Robot chasis:the base frame of a motor vehicle or other wheeled conveyance.